 Review of Electricity Market Arrangements (REMA) consultation

-Following the commitment set out in its Energy Security Strategy, the government has published a consultation on the Review of Electricity Market Arrangements (REMA).
-This aims to ensure that the electricity market design is fit for the purpose of maintaining energy security and affordability for consumers as the electricity sector decarbonises.
+Following the commitment set out in its British Energy Security Strategy, the government published a consultation on the Review of Electricity Market Arrangements (REMA), with the aim to ensure that the electricity market design is fit for the purpose of maintaining energy security and affordability for consumers as the electricity sector decarbonises.

-The document includes a number of chapters that explore areas up for discussion including its overall approach to market reform and options for delivering a net zero wholesale market, capacity adequacy, and flexibility.
+The document included a number of chapters that explore areas up for discussion including its overall approach to market reform and options for delivering a net zero wholesale market, capacity adequacy, and flexibility.

 Background and case for change